-- Write "Misclassified Employees" in dark, bold letters across the top margin of page 1, - Enter a zero on line 11 ("Net taxes"), - Complete the signature area, and - Attach a completed Form 943-X (see instructions below).
-On each attached Form 943-X: - Complete the top of Form 943-X, including the date you discovered the error. - Enter the wage amounts in column 1 of lines 10 through 12, - Enter zeros in column 2 of lines 10 through 12, - Complete columns 3 and 4 as instructed in Part 3. - Provide a detailed statement on line 19, and - Complete the signature area.
+• Write "Misclassified Employees" in dark, bold letters across the top margin of page 1,

+- Enter a zero on line 11 ("Net taxes"),

+- Complete the signature area, and

+- Attach a completed Form 943-X (see instructions below).

+On each attached Form 943-X:

+• Complete the top of Form 943-X, including the date you discovered the error,

+- Enter the wage amounts in column 1 of lines 11 through 13, - Enter zeros in column 2 of lines 11 through 13, - Complete columns 3 and 4 as instructed in Part 3, - Provide a detailed statement on line 21, and - Complete the signature area.

-If you cannot use section 3509 rates (for example, because the workers you treated as nonemployees CAUTION were certain statutory employees), file a Form 943 for each delinquent year.
+If you cannot use section 3509 rates (for example, because the workers you treated as nonemployees were certain statutory employees), file a Form 943 for each delinguent year.
 Write "Misclassified Employees" in dark, bold letters across the top margin of page 1 of each Form 943.
 Complete Form 943 using the Instructions for Form 943.
 Attach a Form 943-X to each Form 943.
-Complete the top of Form 943-X, including the date you discovered the error, and provide a detailed explanation on line 19.
+Complete the top of Form 943-X, including the date you discovered the error, and provide a detailed explanation on line 21.

-19. Explain Your Corrections.
+21. Explain Your Corrections

 Treasury regulations require you to explain in detail the grounds and facts relied upon to support each correction.
-On line 19. describe in detail each correction you entered in column 4 on lines 6 through 12 and lines 14, 15a, and 15b.
-If you need more space, attach additional sheets, but be sure to write your name, EIN, and calendar year on the top of each sheet.
+On line 21, describe in detail each correction you entered in column 4 on lines 6 through 13, 15, 16a, and 16d.
+Also explain any correction made on lines 9a, 16b, and 16c.
+If you need more space, attach additional sheets, but be sure to write your name, EIN, Form 943-X, and calendar year on the top of each sheet.